 The Charter of the CoP FGM members

 The Charter of the CoP FGM was written by a member committee and was finalized in 2019.
-It gives general orientations to the CoP FGM and ensures both respect of common norms and diversity of the members and their approaches.
-It recognizes FGM as a complex topic which abandonment needs the sharing of good practices and a constructive critical thinking.
+It offers general orientations to the CoP FGM and ensures both the respect of common norms and the diversity of the members and their approaches.
+It recognizes FGM as a complex topic and that the eradication of it needs the sharing of good practices and constructive critical thinking.

 Every member must commit to respecting the Charter when participating in the CoP FGM.

-This Community of practice enables professionals and activists to exchange within the frame of mutual learning and to improve their actions of prevention, advocacy and care for concerned persons, as well as related policies.
+This community of practice enables professionals and activists to interact within the frame of mutual learning and to improve their actions of prevention, advocacy and care for concerned persons, as well as related policies.

 Extracts of the CoP FGM Charter

 The CoP FGM is open to all persons concerned by FGM in their work (on grass-roots, research, communication or advocacy levels…) or activism, present everywhere in the world, with a particular focus on the African and European continents.
 Professionals with a variety of profiles (social workers, educators, researchers, health professionals, law makers, civil society, technical experts, journalists, international institutions, students, religious- and community leaders, etc) are invited to join the CoP FGM.